JoshuaWise/jellypromise/README.md

 #### *static* Promise.partition(*iterable*, [*handler*]) -> *promise*

-Waits for each promise in the `iterable` argument to either fulfill or reject, and then invokes the `handler` function with the following signature:
+Waits for each promise in the `iterable` argument to settle, and then invokes the `handler` function with the following signature:

 `function handler(fulfillmentValues, rejectionReasons)`